Logo Voyage

 Genocide Memorial site in Kigali

-The Nyamata Genocide Memorial, in the town of Nyamata, 40 minutes south of Kigali, is a worthwhile complement to the Gisozi Memorial Centre.
-The memorial is in a church where over 10,000 people were killed during the 1994 genocide.
+The Nyamata Genocide Memorial, in the town of Nyamata, 40 minutes south of Kigali, is in a church where over 10,000 people were killed during the genocide.

-The Nyanza Genocide Memorial, near Kigali, is the site of four tiled-over mass graves holding the remains of thousands of Tutsis who were executed after the regiment of UN guards protecting them were killed.
+The Nyanza Genocide Memorial, near Kigali, is the site of four mass graves holding the remains of thousands of Tutsi who were killed after the UN guards protecting them were withdrawn.

 Do